 IN THIS ARTICLE

-What should I discuss with my healthcare provider before taking bromocriptine (Cycloset, Parlodel)?
+What should I discuss with my healthcare provider before taking Cycloset (Cycloset)?

 You should not use Cycloset if:

 Bromocriptine may contain lactose.
-Before taking this medication, tell your doctor if you have a hereditary form of galactose intolerance, severe lactase deficiency, or glucose-galactose malabsorption.
+Before taking Cycloset, tell your doctor if you have a hereditary form of galactose intolerance, severe lactase deficiency, or glucose-galactose malabsorption.

 To make sure you can safely take bromocriptine, tell your doctor if you have any of these other conditions: